 Even though ATMs, mobile banking, and credit card payments are part of our everyday life, some people still write checks.
 For most of these individuals, it’s become an antiquated habit that is hard to break.
 For others, they take advantage of the processing lag-time to give a few extra days to receive the money they are writing the check against.
 Some even write the paper document, fully expecting it to bounce.
-So as a business owner, how should you handle bad checks?
+So as a business owner, how should you handle bad checks and debt recovery?
 Review out these five possibilities to avoid bad checks and adopt the policies that best suit your business.

 Decline Personal Checks